 If you have several luxury items, the coverage limits are likely lower than your standard personal property coverage limits.

-A personal articles floater supplements your home insurance for valuables like:
+A personal articles floater, or rider, supplements your home insurance for valuables like:

 - Fine art